 Hey!
 That looks much friendlier.
 And you can do it all with python!
-Specifically, that infamous Myro thing you've installed.
-Myro contains a multitude of commands for programming your robot and making graphics.
+Specifically, using the Graphics library built into Calico.
+The graphics library contains a multitude of commands for making graphics.
 See the documentation here:

-http://wiki.roboteducation.org/Myro_Reference_Manual
+http://calicoproject.org/Calico\Graphics

-For this assignment, we will be focusing on the graphics aspect of Myro, so you won't need your robot.
-Both the link given above, as well as the PDF for the Myro Graphics Reference will be rather helpful.
+For this assignment, we will be focusing on the graphics aspects, so you won't need your robot.
+Both the link given above, as well as the PDF for the Graphics Reference will be rather helpful.